Deploy Applications on Kubernetes

 Verify the Deployment Status

-In this step, you'll learn how to inspect and verify the status of Kubernetes deployments using various kubectl commands.
-We'll explore different ways to gather information about your running resources.
+In this step, you will learn how to inspect and verify the status of Kubernetes deployments and other resources using various kubectl commands.
+You will explore different ways to gather information about your running applications and their health within the Kubernetes cluster.

 cd ~/project/k8s-manifests/manifests